Development Board 2 — Digilent ATLYS Spartan6

 association for the PS/2 ports).
 You should also set CONFIG

-VCCAUX = "3.3"
+VCCAUX = "3.3" in the constraints.

 - Installing the host jumper will result in LED7 (the leftmost)